Department of Justice is now the Department of Communities and Justice. Find out more >

 Costs in Apprehended Violence Order cases.

-If you don't know whether you should make an application for an AVO, or the chamber registrar refuses your application, you should get
+If you don't know whether you should make an application for an AVO, you should get

 Whether you make your application by filling out a form yourself or registry staff at your local court help you, you will need to provide as much of the following information as you can:

-If you are applying for an Apprehended Personal Violence Order (APVO), you will need to provide the following information:
+If you are applying for an APVO, you will need to provide the following information:

 It is an offence to make a false or misleading statement to a magistrate or registrar for the purposes of an APVO application.
 It is also an offence to make a false or misleading statement to the court hearing an AVO case or to the police for the purposes of any AVO application.
 If you think you may have given a false or misleading statement, you should get